ash-shell/sql/README.md

 You can optionally install this globally by adding `--global` to the end of the command.

+## Dependencies

+The external dependencies for this module you likely already have:

+#### MySQL Driver

+For the MySQL driver, the [MySQL Command Line Tool](http://dev.mysql.com/doc/refman/5.7/en/mysql.html) is required.

+#### PostgreSQL Driver

+For the PostgreSQL driver, [psql](https://www.postgresql.org/docs/9.1/static/app-psql.html) is required.

 ## Environment Variables

 Before jumping into using this library, you're going to have to set some environment variables so SQL knows how to connect to your database.